clarkj99/DrJohnsonReact/README.md

 - Used withRouter and props.history.push to navigate programatically
 - Can't just do boolean check for an object. `!!{}` returns true.
 Use `Object.getOwnPropertyNames(this.props.selectedEncounter).length !== 0`

+2020-01-21

+- major refactor: used single imported function for all fetches.